Easy, healthy and delicious Bean-Stuffed Acorn Squash with Mexican flavors. Plus, some spooky Halloween drink recipes, and my dogs in costume!

 And here is Bandit with his eyes set on something very intently, but what?
 I have no idea.
 Isn’t he the cutest?!

-Lastly, I made a quick dinner last night with half of an acorn squash that was super simple, healthy and delicious.
+Lastly, I made a quick dinner of bean-stuffed acorn squash, last night.
+I had half of an acorn squash and it ended up super simple, healthy and delicious.
 So, I’ll give you the rough recipe that serves two people.

 - 2 Small Roma Tomatoes, Diced

-- 1 Cup (packed) Spinach, Arugula or Kale, chopped
+- 1 Cup Spinach, Arugula or Kale, chopped, packed

 - Salt and Pepper to taste